 Ethics

-As pointed out in the background section approximately half of participants in trials do not read the consent document carefully [22].
+Approximately half of trial participants do not read the consent document carefully [22].
 Ethically it is important, that participants understand the consequences of participating in a trial.
 To establish informed consent, five concepts must be considered: voluntariness, capacity, disclosure, understanding and decision [21].
-Several of our participants did not remember that they had received the information leaflet and did not recall watching the informational video.
-We do not know if this is because they were not given this information, if they did not understand it or if they have forgotten it.
+We do not know if our participants just forgot about the information materials, if they did not understand it or if they did not receive the materials.
 Links to the recruitment videos were exclusively shared within the trials when they were recruiting so we are relatively sure that a substantial number of participants did access the trial video.
-Maybe it was not stated clearly enough that parents should watch the video before accepting participation in the study.
 An important recommendation for future trials using video information is therefore to make sure that the video is easily accessible and it is clear for the recruiting staff that watching the video before consent is mandatory.
-The consent form could have a tick box saying they have accessed the video and understand the content and what the study is about.
-Making it mandatory to watch the video could though have a negative effect on recruitment if parents do not like the video.
+Making it mandatory could though have a negative effect on recruitment if parents do not like the video.